Nerdist

-Nerdist Industries, LLC is part of the digital division of Legendary Entertainment.
+Nerdist Industries, LLC (also simply known as Nerdist) is part of the digital division of Legendary Entertainment.
 Nerdist Industries was founded as a sole podcast (The Nerdist Podcast) created by Chris Hardwick but later spread to include a network of podcasts, a premium content YouTube channel, a news division (Nerdist News), and a television version of the original podcast produced by and aired on BBC America.

 History

 Nerdist Industries was formed in February 2012 after Hardwick and Peter Levin (GeekChicDaily) merged their separate entertainment projects into Nerdist Industries, after which GeekChicDaily was rebranded Nerdist News.
 The newly formed company began to produce additional podcasts under the Nerdist Industries banner as well as producing content and webshows for its Nerdist YouTube channel.
 In July 2012, Nerdist Industries was acquired by Legendary Entertainment.
 It was announced that Nerdist Industries would operate independently with Hardwick and Levin as its co-presidents.

 Peter Levin left Nerdist Industries in 2013 and now heads Lionsgate's Interactive Ventures and Games.
 Hardwick then took over, and served as chief executive officer until 2015, when he relinquished operational control until the expiration of his contract in 2017, with the original Nerdist podcast and archives remaining under Hardwick's control under the new title ID10T with Chris Hardwick.
-His presence with the company, including as founder, was clarified and removed from the website on June 15, 2018 after abuse allegations were made against him by a former girlfriend.
+His presence with the company, including as founder, was clarified and removed from the website on June 15, 2018, after abuse allegations were made against him by a former girlfriend.
 On August 10, 2018, his name was then returned to Nerdist's website.